PeterBengtson/Ooloi-docs/ADRs/0023-Shared-Model-Contracts.md

 ## Status

-Proposed
+Accepted

 ## Context

 With the implementation of the unified gRPC architecture, we need to enable frontend clients to work with the same data models as the backend.
-Currently, all model definitions (`defrecord`), interfaces (multimethods), and predicates are located in the backend project, creating a barrier to proper client-server round-trip type fidelity.
+The previous architecture had all model definitions (`defrecord`), interfaces (multimethods), and predicates located in the backend project, creating a barrier to proper client-server round-trip type fidelity.

-### Current Architecture Issues
+### Previous Architecture Limitations

-1. **Frontend Data Model Duplication**: Frontend would need to recreate all `defrecord` definitions to achieve type fidelity
+1. **Frontend Data Model Duplication**: Frontend had to recreate all `defrecord` definitions to achieve type fidelity
-2. **Interface Inconsistency**: Multimethods and predicates unavailable to frontend code
+2. **Interface Inconsistency**: Multimethods and predicates were unavailable to frontend code
-3. **Plugin Development Complexity**: Plugin authors need to define models twice (frontend + backend)
+3. **Plugin Development Complexity**: Plugin authors had to define models twice (frontend + backend)
-4. **Maintenance Burden**: Type definitions scattered and duplicated across projects
+4. **Maintenance Burden**: Type definitions were scattered and duplicated across projects

 ### gRPC Unified Architecture Enables This